 The orbits of the 8 planets in our Solar System are elliptical.

 The apparent movement of the Sun is caused by the Earth's rotation around its axis.

-A game to practice the use of analog and digital clocks.
+A game to practise the use of analogue and digital clocks.

 The ancient Inca city, located in present-day Peru, is a World Heritage Site.

-The world famous monument in England still poses mysteries for archeologist.
+The world famous monument in England still poses mysteries for archaeologist.

 Place historical events on the time spiral.

 Ziggurats were typical terraced step pyramids used as temples in ancient Mesopotamia.